d4rckh/library-inventory/README.md

 ### Backend
 - Gradle, Spring, Spring Security, JWT, Liquibase, Hibernate, Postgresql
 ### Frontend
-- NextJS, Tailwind, Shadcn/ui
+- NextJS, Tanstack-query, Tailwind, Shadcn/ui

 ## Features

+### Authentication
 - Users can sign up and sign in
 - Stateless user authentication with JWTs

+### Inventory
-- Keep inventory of different books
+- Librarians can view the inventory of books

+### Reservations
 - Users can reserve books to borrow at the library
-- Users can borrow books at the library
-- Books can be tagged
-- Librarians can view stats of active or late borrows
-- Librarians can view the inventory of books
-- Librarians can register borrows of books for users
 - Librarians can see active and expired reservations
+- Librarians can cancel reservations

+### Borrowing
+- Librarians can mark an item as borrowed by a specific user when a user comes at the library
+- Librarians can mark a borrowing as returned
+- Librarians can extend the return date for a borrowing
 - Librarians can see active, late and the history of borrows for each item

+### Dashboard and misc
+- Librarians can view stats of active or late borrows, total registered users, etc.

 ## Screenshots